-When placed on probation, graduate students are allowed to enroll in a minimum of 3 hours and a maximum of 6 hours in the subsequent semester, in order to raise their GPA to 3.0.
+When placed on probation, graduate students can enroll in a minimum of 3 hours and a maximum of 6 hours in the subsequent semester, in order to raise their GPA to 3.0.
 Students failing to raise their GPA in that subsequent semester will be disqualified.